tajmone/hugo-book/README.md

 - [IFWiki » Hugo]
 - [IF Archive » Hugo]
     + _[The Hugo Book]_ (PDF) — for Hugo v3.1, by Kent Tessman, 2004.
-- [curiousdannii/hugo] — Hugo sources on GitHub, courtesy of [Dannii Willis].
 - [Awesome IF » Hugo]
 - [Not Dead Hugo] — an active blog with precious news on Hugo.

+Other Hugo-related projects on GitHub:

+- Hugo sources:
+    + [curiousdannii/hugo] — courtesy of [Dannii Willis].
+    + [tajmone/hugo] — my edited fork of curiousdannii/hugo.
+- [tajmone/hugo-library] — The Hugo Library.
+- [tajmone/sublime-hugo-if] — A WIP Hugo syntax for [Sublime Text 3].

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS